 ![]() |

-From the 2021-22 till sampling program, four samples recovered coarse gold grains with evidence of minimal transport.
+From the 2021-22 till sampling program, four samples recovered coarse gold grains with surface features indicating minimal transport.
 The -0.25mm fractions of these four anomalous samples as well as an additional 24 adjacent samples were processed for gold recovery, with gold confirmed in 18 of the 28 samples.
-The locations of the gold-bearing till samples are circled in red in the image provided, with the number of gold-bearing samples listed within the circles.
-These are significant results that support the potential for an undiscovered gold district in the southern Slave.
+The locations of the gold-bearing till samples are circled in red in the map, with the number of gold-bearing samples listed within the circles.
+As follow-up to the gold occurrences, outcrop mapping and sampling on the Eastern Claims traversed a total of 9.85 line-kilometers with 27 outcrops visited.
+No gold or sulfides were observed in the outcrops.

 The summaries above are provided as an overview of exploration at the Gahcho Kué Mine.
 For more detailed information, please access the NI 43-101 Technical Reports on www.sedar.com, or download them from the links provided below.